slschram/angular-seed/README.md

+Base code for Team 8's code for the Hack-the-Gap event, based on the angular-seed framework.

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it